algorandfoundation/beaker/README.md

 You can do so by specifying the parent class then adding or overriding handler methods.

-What about extending your Application with some other functionality?
+What about just extending your Application with some other functionality?

 ```py
 from beaker.contracts import OpUp